 ## Getting started with High Performance Computing in Research _Richard Polzin

-_ ###### Last Updated: 27.
-Nov 2024 --- ### Table of Content 1.
+_ ###### Last Updated: 19.
+Aug 2026 --- ### Table of Content 1.
 Introduction 2.
-HPC.NRW Linux Basics for HPC 3.
-Tips and Tricks 4.
+Getting Access & Connecting 3.
+Linux Basics for HPC 4.
 SLURM Job Manager 5.
-Compute Time Application --- # Introduction ### Objectives - Understand what HPC is - Learn why HPC is essential for modern research - Discover available HPC resources - Walk through a project application process ## What is HPC? - **H**igh **P**erformance **C**omputing involves the use of supercomputers and parallel processing techniques to solve complex computational problems - Combines computing resources for higher performance - HPC Systems consist of clusters with interconnected nodes - Enable processing larger datasets and complex simulations ## What is HPC? ![](claix23.png) ## Why is HPC Essential? - **Speed:** Reduces time to results - **Capacity:** Handle large scale data and simulation - **Complexity:** Solve problems to complex for standard computers ## HPC Resources - **State of the art** HPC facilities are available through the National High Performance Computing (NHR) network - Including Compute Clusters, Large Scale Storage, and advanced networking infrastructure ## Access Eligibility and Requirements - Researchers, students, and collaborators from German Universities - University credentials (TIM-ID) are required - Compliance with university and HPC usage policy is expected - Resources are to be used responsible ## HPC Resources ![](nhr.png) ## The RWTH Compute Cluster Per Node: - 2x Intel Xeon 8468 (48 core CPU) - 1.5 TB local SSD Storage - 256GB - 1,024GB of RAM - 632 such notes available ## The RWTH Compute Cluster Per Node (ML): - 2x Intel Xeon 8468 - 695 GB local SSD Storage - 512GB of RAM - 4 x NVIDIA H100 GPU (96GB HBM2e) - 52 such notes available ### Account Creation Use Selfservice to create your account (https://idm.rwth-aachen.de/selfservice/) 1.
+Compute Time Application 6.
+Tips and Tricks --- # Introduction ### Objectives - Understand what HPC is - Learn why HPC is essential for modern research - Discover available HPC resources - Walk through a project application process ## What is HPC? - **H**igh **P**erformance **C**omputing involves the use of supercomputers and parallel processing techniques to solve complex computational problems - Combines computing resources for higher performance - HPC Systems consist of clusters with interconnected nodes - Enable processing larger datasets and complex simulations ## What is HPC? ## Why is HPC Essential? - **Speed:** Reduces time to results - **Capacity:** Handle large scale data and simulation - **Complexity:** Solve problems to complex for standard computers ## HPC Resources - **State of the art** HPC facilities are available through the National High Performance Computing (NHR) network - Including Compute Clusters, Large Scale Storage, and advanced networking infrastructure ## Access Eligibility and Requirements - Researchers, students, and collaborators from German Universities - University credentials (TIM-ID) are required - Compliance with university and HPC usage policy is expected - Resources are to be used responsible ## HPC Resources ## The RWTH Compute Cluster Per Node: - 2x Intel Xeon 8468 (48 core CPU) - 1.5 TB local SSD Storage - 256GB - 1,024GB of RAM - 632 such nodes available ## The RWTH Compute Cluster Per Node (ML): - 2x Intel Xeon 8468 - 695 GB local SSD Storage - 512GB of RAM - 4 x NVIDIA H100 GPU (96GB HBM2e) - 52 such nodes available --- # Getting Access & Connecting ### Account Creation Use Selfservice to create your account (https://idm.rwth-aachen.de/selfservice/) 1.
 Accounts and Passwords 2.
 Account Overview 3.
-Create HPC Account ### Login ```zsh ssh ab1234@login23-1.hpc-itc.rwth-aachen.de ``` - Login with secure shell (ssh): **ssh tim@host** - Needs VPN if not connected to eduroam - d*Different nodes available for different use cases* ### Cluster Access Nodes Use the appropriate node for your task.
-Be considerate of shared resources. - Login Nodes - lightweight tasks (script editing, testing) - Copy Nodes - Optimized for data transfer ![overview of different login nodes](login-nodes.png) ### The File Systems - **$HOME:** Small quote, backed up.
-For scripts and small files. - **$WORK:** Large quote, not backed up.
-For working with many small files. - **$HPCWORK:** Largest quote, not backed up.
-For I/O intense jobs and large files. ![](filesystems.png) ### Data Transfer Methods - Use copy nodes for data transfer - Consider data security and encryption - Terminal: *scp* or *rsync* - Mount as folder: *sshfs* ### Project Management - Groups are created for every project - Every group consists of owners (PC/PI), Managers and Members - Granted computation time and storage space is shared through groups - In Aachen project storage is deleted **8 months** after a project's conclusion.
-Make sure you migrate the data by then! ### Project Management Users can be added to and removed from groups/projects using their TIM-ID. ```sh member add --name
+Create HPC Account ### Login ```zsh ssh ab1234@login23-1.hpc.itc.rwth-aachen.de ``` - Login with secure shell (ssh): **ssh username@host** - Needs **VPN** if not connected to eduroam — see [help.itc.rwth-aachen.de](http://help.itc.rwth-aachen.de) → "VPN" - Different node types available for different use cases (see next slide) ### Cluster Access Nodes Use the appropriate node for your task.
+Be considerate of shared resources. - Login Nodes - lightweight tasks (script editing, testing) - Copy Nodes - Optimized for data transfer ### SSH Configuration Typing the full hostname every time is tedious.
+Save presets in `~/.ssh/config`: ```text [1-3] Host claix HostName login23-1.hpc.itc.rwth-aachen.de User ab123456 ``` Then just use the alias: ```bash [1|2] ssh claix # short alias — no hostname needed ssh -X claix # with X11 forwarding for graphical apps ``` ### Mounting the Cluster Filesystem With `sshfs` you can browse cluster files in your local file manager: ```bash [1|2] sshfs ab123456@copy23node:/home/ab123456 /mnt/clusterhome sudo umount -l /mnt/clusterhome # unmount when done ``` > Copy nodes (`copy23node`) are optimised for data transfer — always use them for large file moves. ### SSH Keys — Skip the Password Use a **public/private key pair** instead of a password — more convenient, more secure. ```bash [1-3|5-7|9-10] # 1.
+Generate a key pair (on your local PC) ssh-keygen -t ed25519 # → id_ed25519 (private) and id_ed25519.pub (public) in ~/.ssh/ # 2.
+Copy public key to cluster ssh-copy-id -i ~/.ssh/id_ed25519.pub claix # Windows: paste contents of .pub into ~/.ssh/authorized_keys on cluster # 3.
+Log in — key used automatically ssh claix ``` > Use one key per device — if a laptop is stolen, remove just that key from `~/.ssh/authorized_keys`. ### The File Systems - **$HOME:** Small quota, backed up.
+For scripts and small files. - **$WORK:** Large quota, not backed up.
+For working with many small files. - **$HPCWORK:** Largest quota, not backed up.
+For I/O intense jobs and large files. ```sh quota -s # check your current usage against each quota ``` ### Data Transfer Methods - Use copy nodes for data transfer - Consider data security and encryption - Terminal: *scp* or *rsync* - Mount as folder: *sshfs* ### Project Management: Groups - Groups are created for every project - Every group consists of owners (PC/PI), Managers and Members - Granted computation time and storage space is shared through groups - In Aachen project storage is deleted **8 months** after a project's conclusion.
+Make sure you migrate the data by then! ### Project Management: Commands Users can be added to and removed from groups/projects using their TIM-ID. ```text member add --name

 member delete --name